top of page

 • Do Bouviers like boating?

 Yes, like most dogs, the first few times you try to load them into smaller boats: kayaks, canoes, row boats, they will be unsure about it and uneasy with the boat's anchored movement in the water.
 Even if you Bouvier knows how to swim, boats are a different experience and a bit scary at first.
 Wear a lifejacket and make sure your Bouvier does too - at least until they get their "sea legs!"
 It's not uncommon, in smaller boats, for new boating Bouvs to jump overboard a few times before they get the hang of it.
 The larger the boat, the smoother it rests on the water, the more natural it is for a Bouvier to board the boat and enjoy the ride.
 The more often you go boating, the more confident your Bouv will be.
+Just as with swimming, any time a Bouv spends in the water it's easier on them if their coat is short.
+Long, thick, coats can cause any dog to drown from exhaustion very quickly under it's weight in the water.

 • Can my Bouvier go running with me?

 Sometimes yes.
 Sometimes no. Young Bouviers, under 24 months of age, should be taken for walks and work their way up - slowly - to jogging.
 This is primarily to preserve and protect their hips as their growth plates do not close until they are 2 years old.
 Dogs are not born with bad hips.
-Bad hips develop from weight, age, accidents, or exercise-induced, repetitive, damage.
+Bad hips develop from weight, age, accidents, or exercise-induced, repetitive damage.
 Here is a great article outlining many ways to exercise while having fun with your Bouvier des Flandres.
 Within the article, it also links to a how to build up endurance and stamina.
 Bouviers are endurance walkers, following cattle, and short-sprint, bursts of energy that may last 15 minutes at a time under normal conditions.
 One good way of thinking of your Bouvier, immediately after you bring it home, is as if you have a newborn baby, or a toddler.
 Could they go running a 5k with you?
 No, but you could get a jogging stroller, zip them into the enclosure, and bring them along for the ride!

 • Do Bouviers like to go hiking?